kellemar/ecommerce-test/README.md

    - Create your Postgres database.
    - Copy `.env.example` from `api/` to `api/.env` and fill in your database credentials (database URL, JWT secrets).
    - Run migrations: `cd api && npx mikro-orm migration:up`
+   - You can use database.sql to manually insert the tables into your database.

 ## Running the Application